salejandro/EGiG-MBIOD/README.md

 ## Computer lab

-Instructor: ** Alejandro Sánchez**
+Instructor: **Alejandro Sánchez**

 </br>

 ## Introduction

-The objective of these sessions is to increase your understanding of the main concepts behind evolutionary inference by doing some practical work with a small representation (just a few examples) of the state-of-the-art computational tools to estimate phylogenetic relationships between genes or genomes, and to infer the functional consequences of mutations in these sequences.
+The objective of these sessions is to increase your understanding of the main concepts behind evolutionary inference by doing some practical work with a small representation (just a few examples) of the state-of-the-art computational tools to infer the functional consequences of mutations in these sequences.
 This fundamental knowledge has great importance and applicability in genetic and biomedical research, and in biodiversity studies.

-The biological model used in this practices are **sarbecoviruses**, and more specifically, a group of viruses closely related with SARS-Cov2 (the the type 2 coronavirus that causes severe acute respiratory syndrome) (part 1), and the BA.1 sublineage of the SARS-CoV2 variant of concern (VOC) named as (the original) **Omicron** (part 2).
+The biological model used in this practices are **sarbecoviruses**, and more specifically, the BA.1 sublineage of the SARS-CoV2 variant of concern (VOC) named as (the original) **Omicron**.

 </br>
 </br>